 Hallelujah!
 Then one day Brooke found a silicone oven mitt for sale and bought it.
 "It's sticky, and I'm pretty sure it's anti-bacterial" she said.
 Or something similar.
 After some research, our suspicions were confirmed.
 For months we bought every silicone thing we could find.
-Then we started slicing up our brand new oven gloves and placemats, and turned them into prototypes.
+Then we started slicing up our brand new oven gloves and placemats, turning them into prototypes.

 After we made a (much grippier) silicone version of our Pynch prototype, we realized that we didn't need the thumb holder anymore.
 We could operate handles, levers, locks and even circular door knobs with just two fingers wrapped in silicone.
 So we refined our design and made the first Gryp.
 We felt a little disappointed because our clever "Pynch" name no longer worked without the thumb sleeve.
 When we worked a mini Pynch concept into the new Gryp design, we named it after our original design.

 For our initial Gryp prototypes, we hand sewed each one and punched a grommet through for the keyring hole.
 They were really hard to sew, and after a bunch of pricked fingers we started to get the hang of it.
-We started out by giving them to the neighbors in our apartment complex.
+After testing them out, we gave some out to the neighbors in our apartment complex.
 Then we passed them out to friends, family and coworkers.
 They loved them, but also broke them one by one.
 The sewing would start to unravel and the grommets all fell out.
 They looked awful after just a few months of use.
 So, we got back to the drawing board.

-After a lot of testing and talking to others, we developed our single-tab closure design.
+After a bunch more prototyping and testing, we developed our single-tab closure design.
 It allowed us to create an ambidextrous one-size-fits-all design that could be configured for multiple uses.
 Just fold the tab and insert it into the oval.